 Yellow: Turmeric Powder

-I have turmeric in my cupboard, even though I don’t know if I’ve ever used it.
-The yellow it created doesn’t take much more than a heavy sprinkle, and I thought it was a pleasant color:
+I have turmeric in my cupboard, that I love to use in turmeric chicken soup and Instant Pot golden rice.
+The yellow it created doesn’t take much more than a heavy sprinkle, and I thought it was a pleasant color.

 Brown: Cocoa Powder